danielfdez17/pipex/README.md

 ```

 ## Usage
-It is necessary to indicate the first four params.
-On the other hand, the last one is optional.
+It is necessary to indicate at least four params.
 ```bash
 ./pipex infile cmd ... cmd outfile
 ```